vtex-apps/store-discussion/CONTRIBUTING.md

 This is the single contributing guide to help you contribute to any of Store Framework's repositories.
 Keep in mind that all contributions made in Store Framework repositories are open to the public.
 And the pull request + code review cycle is the same for core team members, engineers inside of VTEX, and external contributors.

-One important point to make here is that we want our community to be as open and accessible as possible, and language should definitely not be a barrier.
+One important point to make here is that we want our community to be as open and accessible as possible, and language should not be a barrier.
 Throughout this guide, we'll recommend you to open issues and pull requests in our repositories, both of which will include a writing step.
 If you're not comfortable writing in English, please feel free to do so in Portuguese.

 ## Bugs